 Housing Authority of Yamhill County

-Housing Authority of Yamhill County is a Public Housing Agency in Mcminnville, Oregon that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of January 22nd, 2020, Housing Authority of Yamhill County has 1 waiting lists that are open now or opening soon.
+Housing Authority of Yamhill County is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of February 28th, 2021, Housing Authority of Yamhill County has 1 waiting lists that are open now or opening soon.